grafana/k6-operator/docs/maintenance.md

 # Maintenance of k6 Operator

-Just as with any project, k6 Operator requires regular maintenance updates to stay up-to-date with the changes and patches.
+Just as with any project, k6 Operator requires regular maintenance updates to stay up-to-date with any changes and patches.
 There are several types of maintenance updates in this project, and they need to be addressed at different frequencies.
 Let's take a closer look at each of them.

 ## Update of dependencies